STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 Some General Principles Concerning The MPS

-1. The MPS should just include one demand, not two.
+1. The MPS should include one demand, not two.

 F. B. Meyer made this point when he said, "In a sermon, we don't talk about seven different things, but we talk about one thing seven different ways."

 One MPS enables the preacher to focus his sermon on the one piercing truth to which he seeks his congregation to respond.
 You would not preach this MPS: “You must be born again and take up your cross and follow Jesus.”
-Robert Delnay expressed this point very well: “In the military museum of the Invalides in Paris is a memorable relic of the Napoleonic wars.
+Robert Delnay expressed this point well: “In the military museum of the Invalides in Paris is a memorable relic of the Napoleonic wars.
 It is a polished brass breastplate, apparently taken from the body of a dead horseman.
 The man must have died of a single cannonball through the middle of the chest” (Robert Delnay, Fire in Your PulpitSchaumburg: Regular Baptist Press, 1990, 44).

 We want our sermons to be like a single rifle shot aimed at the heart rather than shotgun blasts that pepper our listeners but do not penetrate their consciences.